AVXPANAOR/MedInternsGuide/README.md

 ---
 ### Surgery
 * **Sabiston Textbook of Surgery** *or* **Mulholland & Greenfield's Surgery**: Both are comprehensive general surgery textbooks.
-Some may find Sabiston to be more practically oriented with a lot of diagnostic and management algorithms, but on the other hand, Greenfield's chapters are better organized and easier to read, with a heavier focus on recent trends and developments.
+Some may find Sabiston to be more practically oriented with a lot of diagnostic and management algorithms; on the other hand, Greenfield's chapters are better organized and easier to read, with a heavier focus on recent trends and developments.
 Ultimately, the choice between these two textbooks is a matter of personal taste.
 * **[The American College of Surgeons' Comprehensive General Surgery Review](https://t.me/+70vDJ2nxPII4ZTlk)**: A collection of video lectures reviewing the entire general surgery, practical and up to date.
 * **[Western Trauma Association](https://westerntrauma.org/western-trauma-association-algorithms/)**: Check for the latest algorithms.

 **Note:** The author advises __against__ reading **Lawrence's Essentials of General Surgery** and **Schwartz's Principles of Surgery**.
-Both are badly organized and relatively outdated in comparison to the aforementioned textbooks.
+Both are poorly organized and relatively outdated in comparison to the aforementioned textbooks.

 ---
 ### OB/GYN